section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 ### Set up logging for Go apps

 First, you need to initialize a Go application on your computer.
 Thus you need to Go install.
 Check Golang installation in case you haven't installed it yet.
-Once installed, run `go version` to check if Go has been actually installed.
+Once installed, run `go version` to check if Go has been installed.
 Then create and navigate to a project folder and initialize Go using `go mod init go-logging-app`.
 This will set up ready to write some Go code.

-Go has a number of standard packages that allow you to set loggers in your application.
+Go has several standard packages that allow you to set loggers in your application.
 However, Go has a logging package built for native Golang.

 To set up a basic log with Go, create a `main.go` at the root of your project folder.
 To get started doing simple logging, you can use a [log](https://pkg.go.dev/log) package to create a simple base logger.
 Go ahead and add the following to your `main.go` file.